 Listen to your inner voice.
 What does it tell you?
 If all you hear is how you’re not good enough and how you’re taking up someone else’s spot, then it’s very hard to feel good about yourself.

 To combat impostorism, change how you talk to yourself.
 Instead of “I was hired because of a mistake”, try saying: “I was hired because I am a good fit for this job”.
+Be more positive about yourself, be proud of who you are, and let it show!

 It takes some practice to change your inner speech, but it’s definitely worth it.